OctopusSolutionsEngineering/OctopusCopilot/README.md

 # Local testing

 You can also optionally create a new tool and update the `build_tools()` function in the `main.py` file.
 The CLI interface is mostly used for quick testing and is not expected to maintain a complete selection of tools.
+It is also used to demonstrate how this application can be extended beyond platforms like Copilot.

 To run the command line you need to set the following environment variables: